→ Certified Canine Massage Therapist

 My goal is to help you help your dog thrive so your lives can improve for the better.
 I know first hand how stressful it is to watch your dog having issues day in and day out.
 From constant itching and scratching to uncontrolled blood sugar, I’m here to help.
 I’ve successfully helped clients get back to living with a happy and thriving dog.
 I’ve worked with pet parents all over the United States and across the world.
 Helping pet parents as far as South Africa and India!

 I specialize in diabetic dogs, dogs with food sensitivities, seniors, and proactive adult dog care:

 - Nutrition counseling and creating custom recipes specific to your dog’s needs

 - Custom aromatherapy products and counseling for use with a specific medical condition

 - Reiki, one-on-one coaching, and guidance

 I know you’re here because you want the best for your dog(s), so let’s get going!
-Take advantage of the free resources in the blog, podcast episodes, and free courses or reach out to me for services by filling out a new client form.
+Fill out the new client form to get started 🙂

 Education is not preparation for life; education is life itself

 lMy background and training in animal welfare, nutrition and holistic modalities is diverse and allows me to approach holistic pet wellness and parenting from an integrative standpoint.
 In addition to my pursued education in the fields of animal nutrition, bodywork, aromatherapy, herbs and energy work, I have spent countless hours researching and reading on these topics I am so passionate about.
 I am a lifelong and continued student; there is not a day I don’t spend some of my time in a virtual classroom or reading a book learning more about these subjects I am so passionate about.